Four steps to successful window cleaning

 Clean any dust from the blinds.
-It’s important to start washing from the window frame, which should be washed from the inside out.
-Windowpanes should always be washed from the edges towards the centre to avoid wetting the frame.
-Use Kiilto Window (dosage 10 ml per litre of water) or ready-to-use Kiilto Window Spurt.
-They both have with the Nordic Swan Ecolabel and Natura label which means they are user-friendly and safe for the environment.
+It is important to start washing from the window frame, from the inside out.
+Wash the windowpanes from the edges towards the centre to avoid wetting the frame.

 Tip 4: remember to dry

-After washing the glass surface, dry it with the Unger window dryer in long motions.
+After washing the glass surface, dry it with a window dryer in long movements.
 Gently press the window dryer against the surface.
-The condition of the dryer rubber makes a significant difference to the final result, so dryer rubbers should be replaced for professional use after approximately 20 hours of use.
-A cleaning swab or lint cloth can be used to dry the rubber.
+The condition of the dryer rubber makes a significant difference to the final result, so dryer rubbers needs be replaced for professional use after approximately 20 hours of use.
+A microfibre cloth can be used to dry the rubber.
 The window washer can be used to collect any runoff.
-Try to avoid wetting the window frame, and finally dry up any spills on the frame with a cleaning cloth.
+Avoid wetting the window frame, and finally dry up any spills on the frame with a microfibre cleaning cloth.